What is the true state of the Ghanaian sporting sector?

 - Reward our sporting heroes and additionally package them to the general public; as worthy role-models (celebrities, if you will); as this would not only enhance their brand; but also the image of their discipline.

 Based on the content provided; I hope that this article has the desired effect and contributes in no small way to improving the state of sports in Ghana; also making it worth our while as proud citizens of this country.
 Kindly like and share if you appreciate my contribution; also be sure to leave your thoughts and suggestions as well; either as comments or privately if you prefer.
-Thank you.
+Thank you, and hope you’re enjoying your time on The Brew Show.